joshbruce/fourth-earth-raw/public/computer-aided/content.md

 See Fourth Earth SA (and Fourth Earth Lore).

-In the tabletop helpers edition, a challenge level is defined and interacted with by the player.
+In the tabletop helpers edition, a difficulty is defined and interacted with by the player.

 In the MORPG edition, interactions are automatically resolved.